 - Do not walk on frozen stairs, sidewalks, or driveways

 Living in a cold house, apartment, or other building can cause hypothermia.
-In fact, hypothermia can happen to someone even in a nursing home or group facility if the rooms are not kept warm enough.
-If someone you know is in a group facility, pay attention to the inside temperature and to whether that person is dressed warmly enough.
+In fact, hypothermia can happen to someone, even in a nursing home or group facility, if the rooms are not kept warm enough.
+If someone you know is in a long-term care facility, pay attention to the inside temperature and whether they are dressed warmly enough.

 Staying Warm is Important

 People who are sick may have special problems keeping warm.
-Do not let it get too cold inside and dress warmly.
+Do not let it get too cold inside, and dress warmly.
 Even if you keep your temperature between 60 and 65 degrees Fahrenheit, your home or apartment may not be warm enough to keep you safe.
-This is a special problem if you live alone because there is no one else to feel the chilliness of the house or notice if you are having symptoms of hypothermia.

 A heavy wind can quickly lower your body temperature.
 Check the weather forecast for windy and cold days.
-If you have an older family member make sure they try to stay inside or in a warm place.
-If you have to go out, everyone should wear warm clothes, and don’t stay out in the cold and wind for a long time.
+If you have an older family member, make sure they try to stay inside and stay warm.
+If they have to go out, wear warm clothes, and don't stay out in the cold and wind for a long time.

 Illness, Medicines, and Cold Weather

 Some illnesses may make it harder for your body to stay warm.
-Diabetes, thyroid problems, Parkinson’s disease, memory loss, and arthritis are problems that can make it harder for older adults to stay warm.
+Diabetes, thyroid problems, Parkinson's disease, memory loss, and arthritis are health issues that make it harder for people to keep warm.
 Talk with your doctor about your health problems and how to prevent hypothermia.

-Taking some medicines and not being active also can affect body heat.
 These include medicines you get from your doctor and those you buy over-the-counter.
-Ask your doctor if the medicines you take may affect body heat.
+Ask your doctor if the medication you take may affect your body heat.
 Always talk with your doctor before you stop taking any medication.

 Early signs of hypothermia: